-The Company's Board of Directors met eight times in fiscal 2000.
+The Company's Board of Directors met five times in fiscal 2001.

-The Company's Audit Committee met three times in fiscal 2000; its functions include review of the scope, timing and other considerations relative to the independent auditors' annual audit of financial statements and the adequacy of internal control and the internal audit functions, and evaluation of the performance of external and internal auditors and the Company's accounting and financial departments.
+The Company's Audit Committee met seven times in fiscal 2001.
+Its functions include review of the scope, timing and other considerations relative to the independent auditors' annual audit of the consolidated financial statements, the adequacy of internal control and the internal audit function, and evaluation of the performance of external and internal auditors and the Company's accounting and financial functions.
 In addition, the Committee reviews professional services provided by the Company's independent auditors, in general, prior to rendering of such services, and the possible effect of any nonaudit-related services upon the independence of the Company's independent auditors.